 NURS-T 615 Curriculum in Nursing (3 cr.)
 P: T600, T670 or permission of course faculty.
-This course is designed for persons who are or will be engaged in teaching within nursing education settings.
-The primary focus is the process of curriculum development; philosophical, social, political, economic, and professional issues that need to be considered in planning curricula; evaluating existing curricula; and changing curricula are examined.
+This course is taught online through a combination of synchronous and asynchronous methods.
+The primary focus is the process of curriculum development, implementation and evaluation including the philosophical, social, political, economic, and professional issues that need to be considered within nursing education settings.

 NURS-T 617 Evaluation in Nursing (3 cr.)
 P: T600, T670 or permission of course faculty.
-Integration of concepts of assessment and evaluation into a nursing education framework.
-Students analyze assessment/evaluation concepts, models, and frameworks for applicability for students, faculty, curricula, and programs.